sansarip/peanuts/README.md

 (ns my-ns
   (:require [peanuts.core :refer-macros [defc]])

-;; 'a' might be syntax highlighted, as your IDE may think it's undefined (defc a (fn [& {:keys [a b c]}]))
+;; 'a' might be syntax highlighted as your IDE may think it's undefined (defc a (fn [& {:keys [a b c]}]))
 ```